 Mobile VoIP Features

-RingCentral is a good unified solution that has functionality on all smartphone platforms and also works well for Android and iOS tablets as we covered in our RingCentral review.
+RingCentral is a good unified solution that has functionality on all smartphone platforms and also works well for Android and iOS tablets and is included with RingCentral plans.
 On any device, users can access voicemails, receive internet-based faxes, and call recording is also an easy-to-use feature on mobile devices.
 In addition to this, the UI allows for access to these call recordings, and playback is simple.

 Companies that Would Benefit from RingCentral